oerc-music/nin-remixer-public/notes/20181214-MELD-music-quilts.md

 - @@insert cell in all rows in grid: subsequent cell index values are bumped up.
 - @@remoce cell from all rows in grid: subsequent cell index values are reduced.

 ## Interfaces

-@@Return to this following revoew of use-cases
+@@Return to this following review of use-cases